joelaguzar/iKonek/README.md

     - Choose from a list of registered hospitals.
     - Receive a unique donation ticket.
 - **Manage Donations**:
-  Option to cancel donations 24 hours before the schedule.
+  Option to cancel donations before the schedule.

 ### 💰 **Fundraising**
 - **Create Initiatives**: